rappie/reports/README.md

 # Reports
-This repository contains all public reports written by Rappie.
+This repository contains all public work performed by Rappie.

 ### Immunefi
 Azuro (https://azuro.org)